lkodinsson/MARS/Basic/ItemCrafting.md

 ### Rushed Crafting

-If speed is more important than cost you can rush your craft check, which you can also make while long-term crafting.
+If speed is more important than cost, you can choose to rush your craft check.
+This can also be done while long-term crafting.
 Rushed crafting alters the precentage of progress made and how much it costs at each success category:

 ***Double Critical:*** Gain 100% progress paying 75% of the cost.
 ***Critical:*** Gain 75% progress paying 75% of the cost.